Individual

 Participation

 Most participation marks will be in class during class.
 You can participate over Zoom or in-person.
 To participate in-person please bring a working cellphone, tablet, or laptop.
 There may be other participation marks from time to time.
-See Missed Term Work: Participation below.
+See Missed Term Work: Participation in the syllabus.

-You can earn lecture participation credit by attending lecture on time.
-Instructions will be given during lecture.
+You can earn lecture participation credit by attending lectures on time.
+Instructions will be given during lectures.

 As of Fall 2025, Wooclap is used for lecture participation.